ascanzen/THISZigZag/README.md

 ## Contributing

 This is an admittedly small project.
 Still, if you have any contributions, please [fork this project on github](https://github.com/jbn/ZigZag) and send me a pull request.

+## 增加K线数量限制

+DEF MIN_CIRCLE = 5